haacked/haacked.com/_posts/2015/2015-06-26-git-migrate.markdown

 ### Alias was a fine TV show, but a better Git technique

+When you see the set of commands I ran, I hope you're thinking "Hey, that looks like a rote series of steps and you should automate that!"
+This is why I like you.
+You're very clever and very correct!

-What I've shown are rote series of steps.
-Sounds like a job for a Git Alias!
+Automating a series of git commands sounds like a job for a Git Alias!
 Aliases are a powerful way of automating or extending Git with your own Git commands.

 In a blog post I wrote last year, [GitHub Flow Like a Pro with these 13 Git aliases](http://haacked.com/archive/2014/07/28/github-flow-aliases/), I wrote about some aliases I use to support my workflow.